“Resilient by Design”: Patrick Laird on What Berkeley Gives and Expects in Return

 6 min read

-Former Cal running back and NFL veteran Patrick Laird reflects on Berkeley’s culture of resilience, education, and opportunity — and why its ethos still shapes who he is today.
+BERKELEY, Calif — Former Cal running back and NFL veteran Patrick Laird reflects on Berkeley’s culture of resilience, education, and opportunity, describing how its ethos continues to shape him today.

 Patrick Laird pauses before answering when asked to describe Berkeley at its best.